0nix/ggj21/twine/ending2.md

 Your shadow?

 Whatever it is, it's getting bigger.
-It was a thin line and now its as wide as you.
+It was a pinprick, then it was a thin line, and now its as wide as you are.
 Well, what you think is you.

 The shadow thing gets bigger.